hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 + Static properties and methods
   + some properties and methods attached to class not instance
-  + class properties and class methos: complete the instance properties and instance methods seen up to this point
+  + class properties and class methods: complete the instance properties and instance methods seen up to this point
   + class and instance
     + class method: define the class' behavior
     + instance method: define the instance's behavior